yash-khanted/backend_engineer_guide/DSA/Arrays_and_Strings/Context.md

 Here, n is the length of the array.

 ## Kadane's algorithm
+This algorithm is used to find the sub array with the largest sum (contingous subarray of maximum sum).

 ## Two pointers technique
 In this technique, we use two index pointers for navigating through the array.